ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Midpoint, i.e. "Nearly All Binary Searches Are Broken"

 A step in many algorithms involves finding the midpoint of an index range.
-This is used during binary search, merge sort, and many other divide-and-conqueror algorithms [(61)](https://research.google/blog/extra-extra-read-all-about-it-nearly-all-binary-searches-and-mergesorts-are-broken/) [(25)](https://graphitemaster.github.io/aau/).
+This is used during binary search, merge sort, and many other divide-and-conquer algorithms [(61)](https://research.google/blog/extra-extra-read-all-about-it-nearly-all-binary-searches-and-mergesorts-are-broken/) [(25)](https://graphitemaster.github.io/aau/).
 The classical, but broken, implementation is as follows.
 ```cpp
 integer_t search(Container<T>& container, T key, integer_t low, integer_t high)